Steph-Spencer/RA-Project-3/README.md

- The app is currently broken due to errors related to routing that I have not succeeded in debugging and which prevents the components from loading.
+ The app is currently broken due to errors related to routing that I have not succeeded in debugging, and which prevents the components from loading.
- Because the components don't load I was unable to proceed with finishing connecting the service, fine-tune the styling, and adddress the remaining requirements.
+ Because the components don't load I have not yet proceeded to finish connecting the service or fine-tune the styling.
- I did not deploy my app per Ed's instructions because I ran out of time and it seemed premature given the state of the project.
  I am studying additional Angular 2 tutorials and will take another run at this project once I have filled in the gaps in my knowledge.